-Parents Fork Over $41 Billion On Their Kids' Allowances Each Year, New Survey Finds
+Parents Spend A Whopping $41 Billion On Their Kids' Allowances Each Year, Survey Says

 Growing up, my "allowance" was primarily limited to the change that I managed to dig out of my living room sofa.
 I can't remember any of my friends really having spending money from their parents either, so I always assumed that was the norm.
 But apparently, kids get a lot more cash that I ever realized.
 In face, according to a recent survey, American parents fork over $41 billion on their kids' allowances each year.
 These kids are receiving almost $20 a week, a far cry from my chump change, indeed.

 The survey was conducted by Finder.com and involved 2,000 parents.
 From the study's results, researchers determined that parents in the United States give their children a combined $41 billion in allowance every year.
 What's more, only 53 percent of parents give their children an allowance at all, meaning that all that money is coming from roughly half of the parents involved in the survey.